emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Does have movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Does have its own 4K content. ✔️
+1. Site has its own hosted 4K content. ✔️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***